-There are good mosses and bad mosses.
+Good and Bad Moss differences.
 The bad moss is one that is dense and covers the top of a potted plant restricting any water from entering, especially if it gets quite dry as it is then rather hard to re-wet.

 The simple solution is to just remove it and then keep it free of the moss in the future by removing what you see each time you look at, or water your plants.